Gargamiel/PokeWorld/README.md

 My first objective after release will be to fix most of these bugs and compatibility issues before adding new content.
 If you do find a bug, please report it so that i may fix it.
 I could have spent more time testing, but this would mean pushing the release further and further, instead of letting the community enjoy my work.

+Please use with caution and not with a save you care a lot about, I advise creating a new game for this mod with small or QoL mods until it has been tested further.

 # PokéWorld

 PokéWorld adds all 493 species of Pokémon from the first four generations to RimWorld, each with their own unique characteristics akin to the original games.